The Complete Tax Guide For Small Businesses

 How To Calculate Small Business Taxes

-Now that you know about the different types of small business taxes, the next thing to cover is how to calculate taxes.
+To calculate small business taxes, you’ll need to know your business structure and which taxes your business is liable to pay.
 Even if you plan to hire an accountant, it’s never a bad idea to have an understanding of what you owe and what factors contributed to your tax debt.
-The way you calculate your small business taxes is based on your legal structure.
 Let’s take a look at how to calculate taxes as a C-corporation or a pass-through business.

 How Taxes Work For C-Corporations